diegoversiani/Skeleton-Sass/README.md

 # [Skeleton-Sass](http://getskeleton.com)

+**IMPORTANT NOTE**: This repository is a fork from [Seth Coelen's](http://sethcoelen.com) Skeleton-Sass, with some changes.

 Skeleton-Sass is the (un)official Sass version of [Dave Gamache's](https://twitter.com/dhg) Skeleton Framework.
-It currently featues a stable version of Skeleton 2.0.4
+It currently features a stable version of Skeleton 2.0.4

 -----

 Skeleton is a simple, responsive boilerplate to kickstart any responsive project.

 Check out <http://getskeleton.com> for documentation and details.

+## Changelog - comparing to original repository

+            - ** May 24th 2016 **
+                   - Added variable `$column-starts-at-breakpoint`.

 ## Getting started